Helena-p/MovieSolution/README.md

 	- Total count of orders.
 	- The url should look similar to customers/orders/{email address}.
 ### Deviation from pre-requisites
+By implementing ASP.Net Identity roles in the project I found it more suitable to place a form for adding new products on the admin page instaed of the product details page.
+Then show details of the product on the details page with the 'Add to cart' button instead of initially on the product card.
+This descision didn't have any negative effect in adding more clicks for the user to navigate to the add-to-cart button.
+In a production ready application I would also add a CTA (Call-To-Action) on the landing page.
 ## Lessons learned
 ## Built with
 - EntityFramework Core
 - Blazor Server (.Net 6)
 - Microsoft ASPNet Core Identity
+- Bootstrap5